-Note that named itself can configure a local DDNS key for use with nsupdate -l. ddns-confgen is only needed when a more elaborate configuration is required: for instance, if nsupdate is to be used from a remote system.
+Note that named itself can configure a local DDNS key for use with nsupdate -l: it does this when a zone is configured with update-policy local; ddns-confgen is only needed when a more elaborate configuration is required: for instance, if nsupdate is to be used from a remote system.

 Specifies the algorithm to use for the TSIG key.
 Available choices are: hmac-md5, hmac-sha1, hmac-sha224, hmac-sha256, hmac-sha384 and hmac-sha512.
 The default is hmac-sha256.
+Options are case-insensitive, and the "hmac-" prefix may be omitted.

-Prints a short summary of the options and arguments to ddns-confgen.
+Prints a short summary of options and arguments.